No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/definition-Z-Morphism.md

 # Definition of Z
-We define a concept A as:
+Fristly, we define a concept A as:

 *Fb(A)≅Nat(Hom(−,A),F)*